OSInside/kiwi/doc/source/image_description/elements.rst

   the filesystem is `btrfs`.
 By default quotas are inactive.

 btrfs_set_default_volume="true|false":
-  Tell kiwi to explicitly make a volume the default volume This can be either `/` or the root subvolume or the root snapshot depending on the specified btrfs configuration attributes.
-By default btrfs_set_default_volume is set to: true If no default volume should be set, this attribute can be used to turn it off
+  For oem disk images using the btrfs filesystem, requests to set a default volume for the rootfs which is used when the filesystem gets mounted.
+In case a `true` value is provided or the attribute is not specified at all, kiwi will make a volume the default volume.
+This can be either `/` or the configured root subvolume or the configured root snapshot.
+In addition no entry for the rootfs will be added to the `/etc/fstab` file.
+  In case a `false` value is provided, kiwi will not set any default volume which also means an entry for the rootfs is required and will be placed to the `/etc/fstab` file.

 btrfs_root_is_subvolume="true|false":
   Tell kiwi to create a root volume to host (/) inside.